Learn the German Alphabet: From A to Z to ß

 The good news is that you already know more than you realize.
 German has all the same letters as English, plus a few more thrown in for fun.
 Once you can recognize the letters that might trip you up, you’ll be ready to test your skills!

-How many letters does the German alphabet have?
+How many German letters are there in the German alphabet?

 If you’re wondering about this question, you’re not alone!
 Even the experts can’t make up their minds, with some saying 26 while others say 30.